 The point is to get used to the fact that projects happen crossfunctionally, and the best way to recreate that as a homeschooler is to get used to having to go to different places for different things.
 Different locations for different types of tasks.

 – In our house the dining table sees a lot of crafts, and miscellaneous projects or parts of projects that cannot be undertaken in the backyard, or any other part of the house.
-Using the hot glue gun began at the dining table because of its proximity to the wall, however we try to keep our dining table for family meals for the most part.
+Using the hot-glue gun began at the dining table because of its proximity to the wall outlet, however we try to keep our dining table for family meals for the most part.

-– The kitchen counter is where a lot projects begin, and of course any craft that involves dough, cooking or chopping.
+– The kitchen counter is where a lot projects begin, and of course any project that involves dough, cooking or chopping.

 – The backyard has lent itself to numerous types of projects through the years.
 Some structured and some unstructured: